FormidableLabs/spectacle/CONTRIBUTING.md

 Thanks for taking the time to help us make Spectacle even better!
 Before you go ahead and submit a PR, make sure that you have done the following:

+- Check that both the core library and _all_ examples build: `yarn build && yarn build-examples`.
 - Run all checks using `yarn run check`
 - Update the [type definitions](./index.d.ts) for anything that modifies the Spectacle API, like breaking changes or new features.
 - Everything else included in our [pull request checklist](https://github.com/FormidableLabs/spectacle/blob/master/.github/PULL_REQUEST_TEMPLATE.md#checklist-feel-free-to-delete-this-section-upon-completion)